 The ear thermometer has to be placed inside your baby’s ear canal for an accurate reading.
-Parents often have to pull their babies ears and tilt their little heads to access the ear canal, a process most babies find downright uncomfortable.
+Parents often have to pull their babies ears and tilt their little heads to access the ear canal, a process most babies find uncomfortable.

 2. Can’t be used if the baby has an ear infection

-For parents with younger children, the forehead thermometer is ideal as it is gentle and non-intrusive.
+But for parents with younger children, the forehead thermometer is ideal as it is gentle and non-intrusive.

-So what keeps our Ear and Forehead Thermometer scooping up the awards?
+So what keeps our Ear and Forehead Baby Thermometer scooping up the awards?
 Here are some of the best features:

-- Parents do not also need to use expensive probe covers with our thermometer (just clean with an alcohol wipe).
+- Parents do not need to use expensive probe covers with our thermometer (just clean with an alcohol wipe).

 - Whenever it records a reading exceeding 38 degrees Celsius, it produces a much-needed fever alarm.

-There you have it!
+So there you have it!
 A reliable thermometer to help you along your parenting journey!